zero2cx/spiral-matrix/README.md

         cell's value as the spiral progresses from cell to cell. (default: 1)

-#### Options for text element-populated matrix cells
+#### Options for the alternative style of element-populated matrix cells

 As an alternative to the population of the cells of the matrix with the series of incrementing integers, a string of whitespace-delimited text elements can be supplied.
 This string of elements might consist of any combination of words, numbers, punctuation, or whitespace.
 The text elements will be read from a file or stdin, or provided in a string via the command-line.

 ![5x5 with axes, bearing: south, series: lorem_ipsum](docs/images/spiral_matrix_5+axes+bearing_south+right+file_lorem_ipsum.png "5x5 with axes, bearing: south, series: lorem_ipsum")